Exploring Human–AI Interaction @ HP.com (2025)

 Even one session can reveal where things break down.

-This study showed how confusing prompts, unclear system responses, and repeated rewording can lead to frustration and lower trust, both in the tool and the brand.
+This study demonstrated how confusing prompts, unclear system responses, and repeated rewording can lead to frustration and lower trust in both the tool and the brand.

-Also highlighting how much impact prompt clarity, feedback, and guidance have on user effort, especially in AI support tools.
+Also highlighting the significant impact that prompt clarity, feedback, and guidance have on user effort, especially in AI support tools.

-• Revisit the research question with clearer focus and more data-backed framing.
+• Refine the research question with sharper focus, updated inquiry, and data-backed framing.

-• Used a live system with no ability to adjust the design or flow.
+• Used a live system with no ability to adjust the design or information flow.

-• Insights were based on user-facing behavior; the assistant’s logic wasn’t visible.
+• Insights were based on user-facing behavior; the VA’s logic wasn’t visible.